maximgladkov/i18n-assets/README.md

 By default, `i18n-assets` localizes all js and css files.
 That might make your deploys turtle slow.
 In order to explicitly configure the files you want to localize, simply add `config.assets.localize = %w( *.js application.css )` to your environment configuration file.

+In case you want to precompile a subset of locales instead all `I18n.available_locales` ones, you can add `config.assets.locales = %w[ en lv ru ]` to your environment configuration file.

 ## Example

 You can check an example usage here: https://github.com/maximgladkov/localized_assets_precompilation_example_app